-Identifying Irregular Periods: What are the main causes?
+Identifying Irregular Periods: What are the Main Causes?

 The irregular period is an issue that affects nearly all women throughout their lifetime.
 This situation occurs when the time interval between menstrual cycles is more or less than the normal limit.
 While this is considered completely normal in some cases, like the first cycles after puberty or the last cycles preceding menopause, it might be an indicator of an underlying health condition in other cases.
 Irregular periods can also occur during pregnancy, breastfeeding, or while taking hormonal contraceptives.